dkc1987/PEObjc-Commons/README.md

 [![Build Status](https://travis-ci.org/evanspa/PEObjc-Commons.svg)](https://travis-ci.org/evanspa/PEObjc-Commons)

-PEObj-Commons is an iOS static library that provides a set of helper and utility functionality that is not particular to any specific domain.
-The intent of this library is the same as that of
-[Apache's Commons-Lang](http://commons.apache.org/proper/commons-lang/) Java
+PEObj-Commons is an iOS static library that provides a set of everyday helper and utility functionality.
+The intent of this library is similar to that of the [Apache's Commons-Lang](http://commons.apache.org/proper/commons-lang/) Java library.
-library.